Teach to Empower

 Updated – June 7, 2022

-Located somewhere in the Niger delta, there is a remote village, whose native inhabitants, have very limited access to internet, due to the lack of infrastructure and high cost of WiFi data.
+Located in the Niger delta, there is a remote village, whose native inhabitants, have very limited access to internet, due to the lack of infrastructure and high cost of WiFi data.
 Many young Nigerians in these areas have very few resources available to them, including adequate education or jobs, and resort to very low paying back braking work in dangerous construction sites or online scams to just make ends meet.

 “We don’t like working on building sites, ‘cause most times we use all of the money we earned to buy medication due to illness and injuries we incur during a job.
 That’s the only ‘legal’ way for boys our age to raise funds, except for a very few percentage of us, like myself, that actually go online to carry out ‘love scams’ to earn money.
 I no longer want to do that ‘cause I’m causing more damage than even the ‘wicked’ and greedy politicians in our world.”Perekime Bekesu